Post updated 21 April 2020.

 Agile Marketing in Perpetual Beta is quite a grandiose title for this blog post and it is worth a few points if we are playing business bingo.
-In plain English, I’m talking about how marketing can help you to deal with constant change within your business.
+So let’s use plain English, I’m talking about how marketing can help you to deal with constant change within your business.

 Why am I writing about this?
-Well, our marketing automation software Websand, helps users to identify opportunities and identify problem areas for their business based on the customer data that they collect.
-It’s a platform that supports Agile Marketing.
+Well, our marketing automation software Websand, helps marketers to identify opportunities and identify problem areas for their business based on the customer data that they collect.
+As a result, Websand is a platform that supports Agile Marketing.

-Change is all around us.
-It is the one thing that you can absolutely rely on.
-Every day we (hopefully) all learn a little bit more, either through daily experience or through active learning.
-It’s unavoidable.
+But actually, dealing with change has always been a fact of doing business.
+Change has been the one thing that we can always absolutely rely on.
+As a result, every day we (hopefully) all learn a little bit more, either through daily experience or through active learning.
+Therefore dealing with change is part of life, it’s unavoidable.

+Most change happens unnoticed.
+It’s small and incremental.
 How did that happen?
 It’s usually as a result of small incremental change.
-The ‘overnight success’ that appears from no-where, has usually reality been slowly building an audience over a long period of time.
+So, the ‘overnight success’ that appears from nowhere, usually has been slowly building an audience over a long period of time.